Enhancing Fairness in Unsupervised Graph Anomaly Detection through Disentanglement: Experiments

-We further train \method with the values of $\beta$ among $\{ 1e-15, 5e-15, 1e-12, 5e-12, 1e-10, 5e-10, 1e-9, 5e-9 \}$.
+To evaluate the effect of the constraint term, we further train \method with different values of $\beta$ among $\{ 1e-15, 5e-15, 1e-12, 5e-12, 1e-10, 5e-10, 1e-9, 5e-9 \}$ on Reddit.
 The results are depicted in \autoref{fig:beta_sens}.
 First, we can observe that the $\Delta_{EO}$ decreases more than 10\% while the AUC-ROC witnesses a marginal decline of nearly 4\% at $\beta$ around $5e-12$.
+This favorable trade-off demonstrates that our constraint mechanism effectively reduces the model's reliance on sensitive information during anomaly scoring while largely preserving its detection capability.
 It emphasizes the necessity of integrating constraints within the reconstruction-based evaluation of anomalous nodes, considering the interrelation between input and sensitive attributes.
+Moreover, it is evident that both AUC-ROC and $\Delta_{EO}$ exhibit a decrement as the weight assigned to correlation constraints increases.
+It reveals that stronger constraints force the reconstruction process to be more independent of sensitive attributes, leading to fairer but potentially less discriminative representations.
 The judicious selection of $\beta$ is crucial for the trade-off between utility and fairness.
-Moreover, it is evident that both AUC-ROC and $\Delta_{EO}$ exhibit a decrement as the weight assigned to correlation constraints increases.
-This trend can be attributed to that a higher weight strengthens the constraints between the reconstruction error and the predicted sensitive labels, which diminishes the potential bias in detection while also reducing the effectiveness of the reconstruction.